lnxbil/docker-machine-driver-proxmox-ve/README.md

 * exclusive RancherOS support due to their special Proxmox VE iso files
 * adding wait cycles for asynchronous background tasks, e.g.  `create`, `stop` etc.
+* use one logger engine
+* add guest username, password and ssh-port as new command line arguments
+* more and potentially better error handling

+### Version 1

+* Initial Version